Novak Djokovic is trying to solve riddles at the US Open but is back in the 3rd round - WTOP News

 What else happened at the U.S. Open on Wednesday?

 No. 5 seed Jack Draper, a semifinalist in 2024, withdrew because of a lingering injury to his left arm.
-Winners included both of last year’s runners-up — Jessica Pegula and Taylor Fritz — along with No. 10 seed Emma Navarro and 2021 champion Emma Raducanu.
-No. 12 Casper Ruud, whose 0-3 record in Grand Slam finals includes a loss to Carlos Alcaraz at Flushing Meadows in 2022, was eliminated 6-4, 3-6, 3-6, 6-4, 7-5 by Raphael Collignon of Belgium.
+Winners included defending champion Aryna Sabalenka, both of last year’s runners-up — Jessica Pegula and Taylor Fritz — along with Carlos Alcaraz, Ben Shelton, Frances Tiafoe, 2021 champion Emma Raducanu and Emma Navarro.
+No. 12 Casper Ruud, whose 0-3 record in Grand Slam finals includes a loss to Alcaraz at Flushing Meadows in 2022, was eliminated 6-4, 3-6, 3-6, 6-4, 7-5 by Raphael Collignon of Belgium.
 The 107th-ranked Collignon had never won a match at a major or played a five-setter until this tournament.
-Alcaraz and Aryna Sabalenka were scheduled to play their second-round matches in Ashe at night.

 Who is scheduled to play Thursday at Flushing Meadows?

-Past U.S. Open champions Sinner, Iga Swiatek and Coco Gauff are in Ashe, as is No. 14 seed Tommy Paul.
+Past U.S. Open champions Sinner, Iga Swiatek and Coco Gauff are in Ashe, as is No. 14 seed Tommy Paul, while Venus Williams will play in the first round of women’s doubles.

 Howard Fendrich has been the AP’s tennis writer since 2002.
 Find his stories here: https://apnews.com/author/howard-fendrich.
 More AP tennis: https://apnews.com/hub/tennis